 Start training the skills of the future, now

-The world is in the throes of the Fourth Industrial Revolution (4IR), with drones, artificial intelligence, virtual reality, 3D printing and robotics being used in various ways by numerous industries.
+The world is in the throes of the Fourth Industrial Revolution (4IR), with drones, artificial intelligence, virtual reality, 3D printing, robotics and blockchain being used in various ways by numerous industries.
 Much has been written and said about the impact of these technologies and the changes they are leading, particularly with regards to jobs.

 Some experts have predicted that as many as 47% of all jobs may be lost due to automation in the future, while other predictions are more cautious, suggesting a figure of only 9%.
 According to an Oxford University study, more than 700 occupations are at risk of being completely automated, with professions such as lawyers, paralegals, retail sales people and taxi drivers in the top 12.